 Repairing the harm and loss caused by crime.

-If you wish to make a difference in your community while gaining work experience, enhancing your career objectives, developing new skills or maintaining existing skills, or to pursue a long term or new interest, then you should consider volunteering with us in one of the positions available, including Facilitator, Community Representative, or Board member.
+If you wish to make a difference in your community while gaining work experience, enhancing your career objectives, developing new skills, or to pursue a new interest, then you should consider volunteering with us.
+Positions available for volunteers include Facilitator, Community Representative, or Board member.

 Volunteers must be 19 years old and undergo a screening process that includes a criminal record check, a child abuse registry search, and an interview with a staff member in our office.
 Volunteers must be prepared to make a one-year commitment.

-Cumberland Restorative Justice Society uses volunteers as Restorative Justice facilitators and community representatives.
-Volunteers are trained in several different areas including the Youth Criminal Justice Act, facilitation, working with victims of crime, and case supervision.
+Volunteers are trained in several different areas including the Youth Criminal Justice Act, facilitation, working with victims of crime.

 - Facilitation for various Restorative Justice Processes